This story was originally published on September 8, 2022, and last updated on March 8, 2023.

 Both models have an updated internal design for better thermal performance and Super Retina XDR displays with OLED technology that supports 1200 nits of peak HDR brightness, a 2,000,000:1 contrast ratio, and Dolby Vision.

 The iPhone 14 and iPhone 14 Plus will be available in midnight, blue, starlight, purple, and (PRODUCT)RED in 128GB, 256GB, and 512GB storage capacities.
+There’s also now a new yellow color option for these models.

 The Apple iPhone 14 has a starting price of USD 799, while the iPhone 14 Plus‘s retail price starts at USD 899.
 Check out any trade-in offers to get a better deal on these new phones.
 It will be available for pre-order starting September 9, with availability for the iPhone 14 on September 16 and October 7 for the iPhone 14 Plus.